finos/common-domain-model/documentation/source/contribution.rst

 - Testing: all translate regression tests expectations for mapping, validation and qualification maintained or improved.
 Additional test samples may be needed if use-case is not covered by existing samples.
 - Namespace: all model components positioned in the correct namespace
 - Descriptions: all model components have descriptions

-.. note:: The CDM may also be supported through alternative modelling platforms (for instance `Legend`_).
-If you intend on using a platform other than Rosetta to edit the CDM, please go through the Rosetta check-list anyway as you will still need to validate and then contribute your code through Rosetta.

 The following sections detail that checklist.